The Art of Campaign Storytelling

 Example 2: a non-profit organization helping teenagers find access to mental health programs.

-Example 2: Navigating the world as a teenager is hard enough when you’re dealing with tons of schoolwork and awkward hormones.
+Example 2: Navigating the world as a teenager is hard enough when dealing with tons of schoolwork and awkward hormones.
 It’s even worse when you’re also battling stress, anxiety, depression, or any other mental health issue.

 STEP 2 – What is the main focus of this fundraising campaign story?
 The problem.
 Clearly state the problem you are trying to solve.